phoebe-leong/fdt/README.md

 # fdt
-A simple command line application that allows users to compare two files
+A simple command line application written in C that allows users to compare files